MechanicalRabbit/DataKnots.jl/doc/src/overview.md

     3 │ JEFFERY A  POLICE      SERGEANT           101442 │
     =#

 In this section, we've completed our query.
-The remainder of this overview will address specific topics, such as aggregation, joining data, cardinality, among others.
+Let's talk more about mechanics, how these queries operate.